iniquitybbs/iniquity/README.md

 ## Key Ideas & Features

 1. Cross-platform.
 Runs anywhere Ruby runs.
-2. Iniquity has been re-imagined as a collection of modules.
+2. Iniquity has been re-imagined as a collection of packages (modules).
     - Create and extend your BBS using Iniquity's package manager.
-    - Install/customize/remove popular BBS packages easily.
+    - Install/customize/remove BBS packages easily.
 3. Configurable WFC screens (Waiting For Caller)
     - Supports multiple WFCs.
     - Easily switch between WFCs using the tab key.